Michael-R-R/GW2_Tool_Hub/README.md

 - Before you can compile you need to ensure you have the MSVC 2019 compiler set for the project which is one of the components which you added during installation or by using the 'MaintenanceTool.exe'.
 - On the left hand side open the 'Projects' Tab
 - Disable all other compiles for this project and enable the MSVC2019 64-bit compiler.
 Refer to the following screenshot:

 ![qt build](https://user-images.githubusercontent.com/54217603/119825105-9d7cc780-bec4-11eb-9e53-86533c5bad70.png)

-- The code should now be abile to compile, build, and run
+- The code should now be able to compile, build, and run

 ### Important notes